Continental Cordwood Conference 2011

 Readers have requested a brief bio, so here goes:

 Richard & Becky Flatau built their mortgage-free cordwood home in 1979 in Merrill, Wisconsin.
 Since then, they have written books, conducted workshops, facilitated the 2005, 2011 and 2015 Cordwood Conferences and provided consultation for cordwood builders.
 Cordwood Workshop DVD (2018), Cordwood Construction Best Practices (print 2017) and Cordwood Conference Papers 2015 are the newest publications available from their Online Cordwood Bookstore.
 The books & DVD are also available as ebooks for a quick and easy shipping free download.

-This is the Cordwood Workshop Video will show you how to build a best practices cordwood home.
+The picture below is the Cordwood Workshop Video that will show you how to build a best practices cordwood home.

 These are the 30 menu sections from the Cordwood Workshop DVD.